Skip to main content

 Description

-Inside your page's main body content, this parameter counts the unique same-origin links. friendly4AI detects the body-content region (preferring <main> or <article>, falling back to the largest non-navigation block), extracts the <a href> elements inside it, resolves them against the page URL, keeps only same-origin links, and de-duplicates by URL path.
-Links inside <nav>, <header>, <footer>, and <aside> are excluded before counting, so only links you placed in actual content count.
+friendly4AI counts the unique same-origin links inside your page's main body.
+First the scanner finds the body-content region: it prefers <main> or <article>, and falls back to the largest non-navigation block when neither exists.
+From that region it pulls the <a href> elements, resolves each one against the page URL, drops anything that isn't same-origin, and de-duplicates by URL path.
+Anything inside <nav>, <header>, <footer>, and <aside> gets stripped first, so the count only reflects links you put in actual content.

 AI systems read internal links as a map of how your topics connect.
-A page that links from its body to related articles, glossary entries, and subtopic pages signals topical depth and gives crawlers more routes into your site, which raises the chance that ChatGPT, Gemini, and Perplexity discover and cite the connected pages.
-Navigation and footer links are boilerplate that appear on every page, so they carry no topical signal.
-That is why this parameter ignores them entirely.
+Link your body copy to related articles, glossary entries, and subtopic pages, and you signal topical depth while handing crawlers more routes into your site.
+That makes it likelier ChatGPT, Gemini, and Perplexity find and cite the connected pages.
+Navigation and footer links are boilerplate that repeats on every page, so they carry no topical signal and the scanner ignores them.
+This parameter works alongside structured-data coverage and content-type schema match to keep your topic graph legible to AI crawlers.

-• Add at least 3 links from your body copy to other pages on your own site — place them inside paragraphs, not in menus or the footer.
+• Add at least 3 links from your body copy to other pages on your own site.
+Put them inside paragraphs, not in menus or the footer.

 • Point at least one link to a glossary, dictionary, or definitions page to earn the +10 coverage bonus.

-• Use descriptive anchor text that names the destination topic rather than "click here".
+• Write descriptive anchor text that names the destination topic instead of "click here".

-• Make sure your important contextual links sit inside <main> or <article>; links in <nav>/<header>/<footer>/<aside> are stripped before counting.
+• Keep important contextual links inside <main> or <article>.
+Links in <nav>, <header>, <footer>, and <aside> are stripped before counting.

-• Keep links same-origin — external links are valuable for other reasons but do not count toward this parameter.
+• Keep links same-origin.
+External links matter for other reasons, but they don't count toward this parameter.

-• Re-scan after editing to confirm the unique body-link count reached 3.
+• Re-scan once you're done to confirm the unique body-link count reached 3.

 Version History